psendyk/blackjack/index.md

 #### Kinematics
 The robot kinematics and the various actions are broken down into several smaller poses, located in `arm_kinematics.py`.

 When testing to find out what positions we wanted Baxter in for its various actions, we found that MoveIt did not produce consistent or desirable results.
 For example, when Baxter draws and looks at a card the card should be tilted up at an angle to face the head camera, but MoveIt frequently held the card perfectly straight and not at a good camera angle.
 Therefore, we ended up using a combination of both forward and inverse kinematics to consistently achieve very specific desired postures.
+We manipulated Baxter's arms into our desired positions, used `tf_echo` to record the angles, then used forward kinematics to achieve that position in our code.
 #### Computer Vision

 #### Card Holder